How to Convert a Lead to an Account

 - Engagement Type

-- If you are in the FSR department, select FSR – [method].
+Example: If you are in the FSR department, select FSR - [method].
+Methods might include:

 - FSR - Self-Generated Referral